Fohn-4/Cloudinary-With-DRF/readme.md

 # Cloudinary with Django Rest Framework
-This id a basic usage of cloudinary in a DRF environement.
-The image file is upload on a Cloudinary server and the image URL is send to the DataBase
+This is a basic usage of cloudinary in a DRF environement.
+The image file is upload on a Cloudinary server and the image URL is registred in the DataBase

 ### Instalation of this project
 Required :